 Guide to Forex Trading with the GBP

-The British Pound, represented with the Forex code GBP, is one of the world’s oldest currencies to still be in circulation today.
-Sometimes known as the Sterling, it is the official currency of the United Kingdom which comprises the countries of England, Wales, Northern Ireland and Scotland.
-Its official symbol is £ and each pound is made up of 100 pennies.
+The British Pound, represented by the Forex code GBP, is one of the world’s oldest currencies still in circulation today.
+Sometimes known as the Sterling Pound, it is the official currency of the United Kingdom, which comprises the countries of England, Wales, Northern Ireland and Scotland.
+Its official symbol is £, and each pound is made up of 100 pennies, or pence.
 The Pound is one of the world’s major currencies, ranked alongside the US Dollar, Euro and Japanese Yen.
-It has the highest worth of all major world currency units and is a popular currency among Forex traders for numerous reasons.
-The capital, London, it one of the world’s largest and busiest trading centres which contributes to the high amount of trade in this currency.
-It is currently the third most traded country in the world, sharing the position with the Japanese Yen.
-The GBP is also a floating currency which allows investors to sell and buy the currency in an offshore market with no difficulty.
+It has the highest worth of all major world currency units, and is a popular currency among Forex traders for numerous reasons.
+The capital, London, it one of the world’s largest and busiest trading centres, a fact that contributes to the high amount of trade in this currency.
+It is currently the third most traded currency in the world, sharing the position with the Japanese Yen.
+The GBP is also a floating currency, which allows investors to sell and buy the currency in an offshore market with no difficulty.
 There are also frequently extreme and sharp fluctuations in the value of the Pound, and this makes it a preferred choice for investors.
 The responsibility for the issuance of the currency and for setting interest rates rests with the Bank of England, also referred to as the BoE.

 The History of the Pound Sterling

 The Pound is the oldest surviving currency, with a history that dates back to Anglo-Saxon England.
 The silver penny was first introduced in the reign of King Offa of Mercia (from 757 to 796) and spread rapidly through the Anglo-Saxon kingdoms to become standard coinage.
 Although these early coins were created from fine silver, in 1158 a new type of coinage was introduced that only used 92.5% silver.
 This became known as Sterling silver, which gave the currency its name.